Plasma Rich in Growth Factors (PRGF)

 Treatment of Osteochondral Lesions of the Talus bone in the Ankle:

-Intra-articular administration of PRGF could retard or prevent progression of degeneration of the joint’s cartilage.
-Platelet-rich plasma also improves the quality of synovial fluid by inducing the endogenous secretion of hyaluronic acid (HA) by synovial cells.
-As a result, PRP exerts an anti-inflammatory action, augmenting the flow of synovial fluid and normalizing its synthesis, inhibiting the degradation of endogenous HA, and relieving joint pain.
+Intra-articular administration of PRGF could retard or prevent progression of degeneration of the joint’s cartilage. biological therapy also improves the quality of synovial fluid by inducing the endogenous secretion of hyaluronic acid (HA) by synovial cells.
+As a result, biological therapy exerts an anti-inflammatory action, augmenting the flow of synovial fluid and normalizing its synthesis, inhibiting the degradation of endogenous HA, and relieving joint pain.

 Nonoperative treatment with PRGF is comparable in efficacy, in the short term, to the reported results after surgical intervention and should be considered as a valid first-line treatment for osteochondral lesions.